wnguyen1312/Interdiscplinary-computing-project-Group-1/README.md

 # Interdiscplinary-computing-project-Group-1
 This file is mainly used to describe the work done by group 1
 ## Introduction
-This project is mainly focus on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation
+This project is mainly focused on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation

 ## Assumption
 1. light in different wavelength have same refractive index when passing through the material(There is no dispersion when passing through the lens)